Super Meat Boy Forever: Plot

-In the final world (dubbed “The Other Side”), Meat Boy and Bandage Girl (now Meat Ninja and Bandage Ripper) explore and try to find Nugget and Fetus.
-After find a hologram version of the two, they try and punch it only for it to turn into atoms and reveals God Fetus to the duo, who was made of atoms from Dr. Fetus and a solar system, and fight Fetus in an ultimate battle.
-After the fight, The atoms of Nugget reform and bring her to the duo and celebrate their victory, with it getting cut short due to Fetus getting new atoms and throwing a heavy rock at them in order to kill them.
+In the final world (dubbed "The Other Side"), Meat Boy and Bandage Girl (now Meat Ninja and Bandage Ripper) explore and try to find Nugget and Fetus.
+After find a hologram version of the two, they try and punch it only for it to turn into atoms and reveals God Fetus to the duo, who was made of atoms from Dr. Fetus and a planetary system, and fight Fetus in an ultimate battle.
+After the fight, the atoms of Nugget reform and bring her to the duo and celebrate their victory, with it getting cut short due to Fetus getting new atoms and throwing a heavy rock at them in order to kill them.
 With the duo holding the rock up, Nugget gets an idea and shows her pacifier to God Fetus in order for it calm down.
 Nugget's idea works and the atoms of Fetus remerge and present him to the 3 of them, with Nugget giving the pacifier as a gift.
 Dr. Fetus, happy due to the gift, then gets punched in the face and is sent flying through time to before the events in the lab and is knocked out from the punch.
-As a result, the duo de-age, the animals don’t die and thank Meat Boy and Bandage Girl for their actions and head back to the forest, and Nugget is rescued at last.
+As a result, the duo de-age, the animals are saved and return to the forest, and Nugget is rescued at last.

 During the credits, a montage shows Meat Boy, Bandage Girl, and Nugget spending time together on their way back to where they started, and the animal squad and Manic rebuilding the forest.
 In an after-credits scene, it shows the three of them having their picnic, packing up, and walking towards the sun.
-Meanwhile, Dr. Fetus (who still keeps Nugget’s pacifier she gave to him) makes many Meat Boy clones via various recordings and arms himself with a plasma shotgun, hinting that he’s not done yet.
+Meanwhile, Dr. Fetus (who still keeps Nugget's pacifier she gave to him) makes many Meat Boy clones via various recordings and arms himself with a plasma shotgun, hinting that he is not done yet.